-After scouring the market, AQUILA found that there were very limited options in the desired location at the tenant’s required size that would be delivering in time to coincide with the firm’s current southwest Austin lease expiration.
+After scouring the market, AQUILA found that there were very limited options in the desired location at the tenant’s required size that would deliver in time to coincide with the firm’s current Southwest Austin lease expiration.

 A Multitude of Stakeholders

 It was eventually determined that Eastside Village, a mixed-use development that was under construction at the time would best meet the client’s needs.
 This transaction was complicated by the fact that the development had multiple commercial real estate investors and equity partners including Transwestern, the developer, and C3 Presents, who was also a tenant in the building that AQUILA had previously represented in their transaction.